b-harvest/Liquidity-Module-For-the-Hub/README.md

 - Quickly comply with bugs, issues, PR, and minor fixes for better stability
 - Organize community discussion channel to discuss about liquidity module enhancement

-### 3) Liquidity Module Enhancement : Passive Swap Request
+### 3) Liquidity Module Enhancements

+(Optional, depends on community governace) Passive Swap Request

 - New swap request type "passive" introduced (Original swap requests become "immediate" type)
 - Passive swap requests are executable only if there exists remaining available swap requests(immediate or passive)
-    - passive swap requests immediately canceled when there exists no available swap requests to be matched
+    - passive swap requests entered into passive swap queue when there exists no available swap requests to be matched
+    - queued passive swap requests will try to be executed for next block
+    - queued passive swap requests can be canceled from the orderer
     - passive swap requests do not consume liquidity from liquidity pool → no swap fee to liquidity pool

+(Optional, depends on community governace) Swap tax

+- `SwapTaxRate`(%) of total executed swap amounts are payed and accumulated in `LiquidityDAOFund`

 ### 4) Advanced Frontend